Fios-Quest/idiomatic-rust-in-simple-steps/src/what-next/README.md

-To give you some food for thought, you can build command line apps, cross-platform GUI apps, full stack web apps, embedded microcontroller apps, machine learning tools, networking tools, libraries that can be consumed by other programs and video games.
+To give you some food for thought, you can build command line apps, cross-platform GUI apps, full stack web apps, embedded microcontroller apps, machine learning tools, networking tools, libraries that can be consumed by other programs and even video games.
 The list is essentially endless.

 Early examples for me were;
 - a CSV to Json converter using [Serde].
 Serde, of no agreed pronunciation, is short for **ser**ialize, **de**serialize.
-  It's the goto tool for converting string data formatted in a variety of file formats, into data in your application such as structs, and back again.
+  It's the goto tool for converting string data formatted in a variety of file formats, into data in your application and back again.
 - A web server for reading specific details from a WordPress database using [Actix Web] and [Diesel].
 Actix Web is an incredibly fast web server framework that's surprisingly easy to work with.
-Diesel is a Database ORM that not only lets you read and write to databases, but can also manage things like table structure and migrations for you.
+Diesel is a Database ORM that not only lets you read and write to databases, but can also manage things like table structure and migrations.
-- A 250,000 cell game of life in [Web Assembly] that ran at 60fps.
+- A 250,000 cell Game Of Life in [Web Assembly] that ran at 60fps.
 Web Assembly isn't a framework or library like other tools I'm listing here, it's a compile target.
 You can compile Rust into Web Assembly.
-I would even go so far as to argue that, thanks to how Rust works as a language, and especially the supporting tooling, Rust should be everyone's first choice when writing high compute performance code for frontend web.
+I would even go so far as to argue that, thanks to how Rust works as a language, and especially the supporting tooling, Rust should be everyone's first choice when writing high performance code for frontend web.
 - A command line flash card database using [Clap] and [Sqlx].
 Clap is a tool for parsing command line arguments as well as providing a common experience across cli applications.
 Sqlx is another framework for working with Databases but doesn't have the ORM features built into Diesel.